On the large-time behaviour of affine Volterra processes

 The more recent literature on large-time behaviour of fractional processes has flourished under the umbrella of rough paths theory, in particular regarding multiscale systems~\cite{CPKMZ19,GL20,GLS21,LS20,PIX20b,PIX20a}.
 Their asymptotic properties were also investigated thanks to Malliavin calculus~\cite{BGS19} and the stochastic sewing lemma~\cite{HL20}.
 As usual with fractional stochastic integrals however, these frameworks do not accommodate for the highly irregular paths (Hurst exponent in $(0,1/4)$) found in rough volatility models.

 The idea of~\cite{Hairer05} with augmenting the state space to recover Markovianity made its way to rough volatility modelling, albeit with a mild adaptation.
 Motivated by hedging applications in the rough Heston model, El Euch and Rosenbaum~\cite{ER18} showed that since the variance process is non-Markovian one needs to include the whole forward variance curve; this suggests to consider the system~$(S_t, (\bE[V_{s+t}|\cF_t])_{s\ge0})$.
 The forward variance even satisfies a Stochastic Partial Differential Equation (SPDE)~\cite{JE18a}, which allowed to further characterise the Markovian structure of the model.
-A similar SPDE lift for another singular SVE was in fact derived in an earlier work~\cite{MS15}.
+A similar stochastic evolution equation lift for another singular SVE was in fact derived in an earlier work~\cite{MS15}.
 The analysis of the rough Heston model is facilitated by its affine structure, unlike the rough Bergomi model, its main competitor.
-Yet, the forward variance curve of the latter also satisfies an SPDE as it belongs to the realm of polynomial processes~\cite{CS21}.
-The most conducive SPDE lift for our purposes, though, was introduced by Cuchiero and Teichmann in~\cite{CT18}.
+Yet, the forward variance curve of the latter also satisfies a stochastic evolution equation as it belongs to the realm of polynomial processes~\cite{CS21}.
+The most conducive stochastic evolution equation lift for our purposes, though, was introduced by Cuchiero and Teichmann in~\cite{CT18}.
 Unlike the previous approaches, they argue it is more sensible to start from the Markovian lift before solving the SVE.
-More precisely, they consider the one-dimensional measure-valued SPDE
+More precisely, they consider the one-dimensional measure-valued stochastic evolution equation